Akhona Makalima

-Akhona Zennith Makalima (born 27 March 1988) is an international football referee from South Africa who is a listed international referee for FIFA since 2014.
-She officiates for FIFA, COSAFA, the Premier Soccer League, and the South African Football Association (SAFA).She was the first female referee to officiate in the Premier Soccer League.
+Akhona Zennith Makalima (born 27 March 1988) is an international football referee from South Africa who has been a listed international referee for FIFA since 2014.
+She officiates for FIFA, COSAFA, the Premier Soccer League, and the South African Football Association (SAFA).
+She was the first female referee to officiate in the Premier Soccer League.

-She holds a national diploma in human resource management from King Hintsa FET College and currently works administrator for the Department of Sport.
+She holds a national diploma in human resource management from King Hintsa FET College and currently works as an administrator for the Department of Sport.

 On 9 January 2023, FIFA appointed her to the officiating pool for the 2023 FIFA Women's World Cup in Australia.

 She officiated the 2023 AFCON as a VAR referee.

 She officiated as the VAR referee at the 2024 CAF Super Cup.

 She officiated at the 2024 Women's Africa Cup of Nations.